Exploring the Properties of Light Diatomic Molecules in Strong Magnetic Fields: Application to light diatomic molecules

 Starting from the equilibrium distances for the diatomic molecules H$_2$, HeH$^+$ and LiH, the results are collected in Table~\ref{tab:req}, where each row shows the values of $r_{\mathrm{eq}}$ for the given molecular compound as a function of the magnetic field strength.

+From Table~\ref{tab:req} it is seen that an external magnetic field adds a diamagnetic "squeeze" (from the $\mathbf{A}^2$ term) plus orbital‐magnetic couplings, which compress the electron cloud.
+This enhanced electronic localization strengthens the bond and shifts the equilibrium bond length to a smaller value.
 The obtained value of the equilibrium distance of molecular hydrogen in the zero field can be compared with the well-established value of $0.741$ \AA, see \cite{NIST} and references therein.
 The result found within the \texttt{GQCP+PySCF} approach, $0.743$ \AA, agrees with an accuracy better than $0.5$\%, which is satisfactory for further calculation.
 Comparison of the equilibrium bond distances given for the zero-field helium hydride cation with experimental data \cite{Perry2014} yields excellent agreement for $r_{\mathrm{eq}}$, see also \cite{NIST} for the corresponding calculations under different methods.
 In turn, the discrepancy $r_{\mathrm{eq}}$ for lithium hydride is close to $0.3\%$ for the zero-field case.

 For the strong magnetic field cases of $0.2$, $0.5$ and $1.0$ a.u., the difference between $r_{\mathrm{eq}}$ for molecular hydrogen leads to a relative deviation of our results from the results of \cite{Kravchenko} at the $1\%$ level, see also \cite{Doma2016} for the results found in the variational Monte Carlo method.
 For the molecular ion HeH$^+$ our results are in agreement with the calculated data presented in \cite{Turbiner_2007} at the level of $1-3\,\%$.
 Finally, the results for $r_{\mathrm{eq}}$ in the LiH compound in the zero and non-zero field agree to within $1\%$ with the values reported in \cite{Runge1997}.